 The following morning was painful.
-I woke up sprawled across my bed, in the darkness, mouth dry, limbs lost in sweaty sheets.
-A ray of sun seeped in between the slats of the blind, and dust particles floated up through it in tiny constellations.
+I woke up sprawled across my bed in the darkness, my mouth dry, my limbs lost in sweaty sheets.
+A ray of sun slipped in between the slats of the blind, and dust particles floated up through it in tiny constellations.
 I couldn’t decide which was worse – staying in bed or trying to move.
-I wondered whether Elsa had come by yet, how Anne and my father would approach this morning.
+I wondered whether Elsa had come by yet, how Anne and my father would deal with the morning.
 I tried to use them as motivation to get up, but it didn’t work.
-Eventually I managed, finding myself stood on the cool tiles of the room, dizzy and emotional.
-The mirror showed a sad reflection, and I leant my head on it.
+Eventually I managed, finding myself stood on the cool tiles of the room, feeling dizzy and emotional.
+The mirror showed a sad reflection, and I leaned my head on it.
 My pupils were massive, my mouth swollen.
 My own face looked like a complete stranger.
-I was suddenly struck with the thought that, since I was so weak and cowardly, it must have been down to my body, the horrible, random definition of my lips.
+I was suddenly struck with the thought that, since I was so weak and cowardly, that must have been down to something with my body.
+Maybe the horrible, random definition of my lips.
 The thought surprised me with its clearness among the wreck of my headache and myself in general.
 I morbidly entertained myself by hating my face.
-The bruise, and the shadowed eyes in the darkness reminded me of a Venetian carnevale mask, wrinkled and creased from debauchery.
-I began to repeat the word ‘debauched’, heavily, looking myself in the eyes, and I straightaway began to smile.
+The bruise, and the shadowed eyes in the darkness reminded me of a Venetian carnevale mask, wrinkled and creased from nights of wickedness.
+I began to slowly repeat the word ‘wicked’, looking myself in the eyes, and I straightaway began to smile.
 All it was was a few evil drinks, a smack in the face and some tears.
 I cleaned my teeth and went downstairs.

 My dad and Anne were already on the terrace, sat close and eating from a small breakfast tray.
 I threw them a vague hello, then sat down opposite.
 I didn’t want to look at them, but their silence eventually forced me to raise my eyes.
 The deepened lines on Anne’s face were the only sign of their night together.
 They were both smiling, and seemed happy.
 That impressed me.
 Happiness alway seemed to me to justify whatever it took to get it.
 It was always a success.